dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A place for everything, everything in its place.
+  It all starts with the will to do something
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1456 days)
+## 🌟 Experiences (1457 days)

 ### 🧮 Programming languages